jliken/portfolio/src/content/projects/sdr.md

 ![Integrating Shredder's avionics stack into the airframe.](/projects/engineering/sdr-av-integration.jpg)
 ![Drilling holes in Shredder's airframe for payload integration.](/projects/engineering/sdr-drill.jpg)

 Extra tasks for this project involved the production of technical documentation for UKRA team project support insurance, and community outreach, where I assisted a team of children with their entry into the UKROC competition.
 Designing the airframe of a competition rocket and leading co-ordination between other sub-teams has significantly aided my professional development.
-Furthermore, in-house manufacture of a fully composite airframe has been a fantastic learning experience.
+Furthermore, in-house manufacture of a fully composite airframe was a fantastic learning experience.

 ![Shredder laying vertically on a table, focus on the fins.](/projects/engineering/sdr-table.jpg)